 Dog owner veterinarian talking

 Concentrate on a single subject.
 Brevity and clarity hedge against information getting lost through oversaturation.
+This is important whether you’re using a veterinary client communication app to send emails or texts.

-Social-media channels like Facebook and Instagram are effective tools for practices to engage and share information with clients.
-Yet just like in any writing connected to your practice, maintain a professional boundary when posting socially.
+Social-media channels like Facebook are effective tools for practices to engage and share information with clients.
+Yet just like in any writing connected to your practice, maintain a balance between formal and informal writing that’s suitable for your practice, and make sure to include this information in any veterinary client communication guide for staff.

-• According to recent research by InfoTrends, 84% of people surveyed said they’d be more likely to open personalized communications.
+• According to research by InfoTrends, 84% of people surveyed said they’d be more likely to open personalized communications.

 • In separate research by Evergage, 10% of businesses surveyed reported improved business results greater than 30% with personalized communication.